 WHEREAS, Breast Cancer is the most commonly diagnosed cancer in women and is the second leading cause of cancer death among women; and

-WHEREAS, In 2017, more than 250,000 new cases of invasive Breast Cancer are expected to be diagnosed in women and more than 2,400 cases in men in the United States; and
+WHEREAS, in 2022, an estimated 290,000 new cases of invasive Breast Cancer and more than 52,000 cases of non-invasive Breast Cancer are expected to be diagnosed in women and more than 2,700 cases in men in the United States; and

-WHEREAS, every 2 minutes, a woman in the United States is diagnosed with Breast Cancer.
-In women under 45, Breast Cancer is more common in African American women than White women.
-For Asian, Hispanic and Native American women, the risk of developing and dying from Breast Cancer is lower; and

-Whereas, a woman’s risk of Breast Cancer nearly doubles if she has a first-degree relative (mother, sister, daughter) who has been diagnosed with Breast Cancer; and
+WHEREAS, a woman’s risk of Breast Cancer nearly doubles if she has a first-degree relative (mother, sister, daughter) who has been diagnosed with Breast Cancer; and

-WHEREAS, Improvements in early detection and effective treatment have contributed to a 38% decline in Breast Cancer deaths in the United States between 1989-2014; and
+WHEREAS, about 85% of breast cancers occur in women with no family history of breast cancer.
+These occur due to genetic mutations that happen as a result of the aging process and life in general rather than inherited mutations, further elevating the importance of regular screenings; and

+WHEREAS, about 43,250 women in the U.S. are expected to die in 2022 from breast cancer.
+Death rates have been steady in women under 50 since 2007 but have continued to drop in women over 50.
+The overall death rate from breast cancer decreased by 1% per year from 2013 to 2018.
+These decreases are thought to be the result of treatment advances and earlier detection through screening; and

+WHEREAS, as of January 2022, there are more than 3.8 million women with a history of breast cancer in the U.S. This includes women currently being treated and women who have finished treatment; and

+WHEREAS, Breast Cancer is the leading cause of cancer-related death for Latin women, and death rates are 40% higher among Black women than White women, and for Asian American women, Breast Cancer rates are underreported; and

+WHEREAS, a man’s lifetime risk of breast cancer is about 1 in 1,000; and

-WHEREAS, Over 3.1 million Breast Cancer survivors are alive in the United States today thanks to early detection through mammograms and treatment.
+WHEREAS, over 3.8 million Breast Cancer survivors are alive in the United States today thanks to early detection through mammograms and treatment.

-NOW, THEREFORE, I, Victor DeLuca, Mayor of the Township of Maplewood, do hereby proclaim the month of October 2017 as Breast Cancer Awareness Month.
-Accordingly, I encourage all our citizens to be proactive in getting tested regularly for breast cancer and to join with their communities in participation in Breast Cancer Month activities.
+NOW, THEREFORE, be it resolved that Dean Dafis, Mayor of the Township of Maplewood, and the Maplewood Township Committee hereby proclaim the month of October 2022 as Breast Cancer Awareness Month.
+Accordingly, we encourage all our citizens to be proactive in getting tested regularly for breast cancer and to join with their communities in participation in Breast Cancer Month activities.

+Dated: October 18th, 2022

 _________________________ ___________________________